TheresaLui/SelfHelpContent_v2/articles/microsoft.datafactory/new-v2-limits.md

 ## **Recommended Steps**

 - Some default limits can be increased per [customer request](https://azure.microsoft.com/blog/azure-limits-quotas-increase-requests/) <br>
-- However, some limits, including bytes per object for pipeline objects, can not be increased above the default <br>
+- However, some limits, including bytes per object for pipeline objects, cannot be increased above the default <br>
 - Please refer the documentation link below for up-to-date information <br>
 - If you hit the bytes per object for pipeline objects limit, we recommend you split the pipeline into several smaller pipelines